From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 A mission controller is a ROS node that orchestrates the robot’s behaviour.

-We will implement our first mission controller as a simple Python script that
+We will implement our first mission controller as a simple Python script that copies your facial expression onto the robot’s face: an emotion mirroring game.

 Since creating a complete ROS 2 node from scratch can be a bit tedious, we will